Think-Solar/docs/docs/guide/database.md

 # Database

-An overview of the database schema - WIP
+An overview of the database schema

 ## Schema